renshan2/tthealth/README.md

-# this is a working tthealthy project.
+# this is a working tthealth project.
 Github repo name is renshan2/tthealth

 install android studio (separate installation) set up environment variable JAVA_HOME to point to android studio jre path